rrasmuss4200/lab-02/README.md

 ## References and Resources

-For EditText, I found it here https://stackoverflow.com/questions/33138862/text-box-in-android Used Gemini to find out about the .notifyDataSetChanged() method for the ArrayAdapter
+For EditText, I found it here https://stackoverflow.com/questions/33138862/text-box-in-android Used Gemini to find out about the .notifyDataSetChanged() method for the ArrayAdapter with the prompt: "how to add textbox to take in input in android studio"

 ## Verbal Collaboration